Tour Charlemagne

 Tour Charlemagne, Romanesque tower in Tours, France

-Built in the late 11th century, this tower formed part of the northern transept of the Saint Martin Basilica, which was consecrated in 1014.
+The tower was built in the late 11th century and originally formed part of the northern transept of the Saint Martin Basilica.
+That basilica itself was consecrated in 1014.

-The south facade features a carved capital from the late 11th century depicting four scenes of Daniel in the lions' den.
+The south facade features a carved capital from the late 11th century depicting four scenes from the story of Daniel in the lions' den.
+This artistic detail is easy to miss, but rewards careful observers with a glimpse of early medieval craftsmanship.

 Location: Tours